michael2012z/BitBible/markdown/KJV/files/Gen.md

 14. And he went, and fetched, and brought them to his mother: and his mother made savoury meat, such as his father loved.

-15. And Rebekah took goodly raiment of her eldest son Esau, which were with her in the house, and put them upon Jacob her younger son:goodly: Heb. desirable
+15. And Rebekah took goodly raiment of her eldest son Esau, which were with her in the house, and put them upon Jacob her younger son:

 16. And she put the skins of the kids of the goats upon his hands, and upon the smooth of his neck: